eliwei01/arm-learning-paths/content/learning-paths/embedded-systems/trace_arm_systems/what_trace_is_used_for.md

 ---

 ## What trace is used for
-Trace is often used to diagnose run-time issues or to gauge the performance of code.
+Trace is often used to diagnose run-time issues or to measure the performance of code.

 The following lists the type of trace available and what they could be used for.
 This list is not exhaustive.